prescottprue/react-redux-firebase/docs/api/firestoreConnect.md

 Higher Order Component that automatically listens/unListens to provided Cloud Firestore paths using React's Lifecycle hooks.
-Make sure you have required/imported Cloud Firestore before attempting to use. **Note** Populate is not yet supported.
+Make sure you have required/imported Cloud Firestore, including it's reducer, before attempting to use. **Note** Populate is not yet supported.

 **Parameters**

--   `watchArray` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** Array of objects or strings for paths to sync from
+-   `queriesConfig` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** Array of objects or strings for paths to sync from Firebase.
-    Firebase.
 Can also be a function that returns the array.
 The function is passed the current props and the firebase object.

 **Examples**